rraif/SoC-Wazuh-Homelab/README.md

 <img width="618" height="518" alt="image" src="https://github.com/user-attachments/assets/df17fe0a-f00a-446f-a24b-ec30ea701ab5" />

-Now I can confirm that this is a brute force attack
+Now I can confirm that this is a brute force attack.

 <img width="616" height="419" alt="image" src="https://github.com/user-attachments/assets/5b885147-7c07-43b7-aa8f-c9f06da383c3" />

-I can even see further details, such as the attacker trying to log into the root user in the LinuxMint machine.
+I can even see further details, such as the attacker trying to log into the root user in the LinuxMint machine, looking at the timestamps show the attacker attempting to enter passwords multiple times under a second, further supporting the fact that this is a bot-driven brute force attack.

 <img width="623" height="266" alt="image" src="https://github.com/user-attachments/assets/78f07900-9e5b-460f-b349-26613b985535" />